-As the winter months take hold, getting to work can become a challenge, with slippery roads and icy train tracks making the commute a dangerous affair.
+As the winter months take hold, getting to work can become tricky, with slippery roads and icy train tracks making the commute more difficult.
 Freezing temperatures might even cause the working environment itself to be less comfortable for employees.

-Ultimately, if an employer can’t comply with the law and guarantee that their workforce will be safe, they can’t require them to come into work.
+Ultimately, if an employer can’t comply with the law and guarantee that their workforce will be safe, they can’t require them to come to work.

-If bad weather has prevented employees from getting to work safely, they will need to communicate the situation to their employer promptly – ideally at least 30 minutes before the start of their shift.
-In the technological and digital age we live in, there are few barriers that prevent employees from sharing information with employers as soon as a problem arises.
+If bad weather has prevented employees from getting to work safely, they will need to communicate the situation to their employer promptly – ideally at least 30 minutes before the start of their shift and following any specific requirements their employer might have issued.
+In the technological and digital age we live in, there are few barriers that prevent employees from opening up a line of communication and sharing information with employers as soon as a problem arises.

 We’re here to help